cwkang1998/Playing-with-p5-Workshop/README.md

 }
 ```

 We can also change the colour of the food with similar method.

-Next, lets add **"END GAME"** in the middle of the game over screen so that its known to the player that the game had already ended.
-We can do this via the `text` function, which write a given word in the drawing board at the given coordinates, in the form `text("word to write", x, y)`.
-We can further use `fill` and `textSize` to change how the font is styled, but here setting `textSize` to 1 is huge enough as it is.
+In that case, we change the values in the `fill` function before the `rect` function:

 ```javascript
 function draw() {